gc-cloud/E71Project/README.md

 > [Sprint 3 Backlog in Google Docs - Sprint 3 Backlog/Burndown Tab](https://docs.google.com/spreadsheets/d/10QoYgJVWE09Q55wbZcUjWuv7aTQS75cbwmrXVXkWp8o/edit?usp=sharing)

-> The aggregate size of the stories that were pulled from the project backlog to the second sprint does not exceed total forecast.
+> The aggregate size of the stories that were pulled from the project backlog to the third sprint does not exceed total forecast.
 The last five of the 14 MPV PBIs
 > were selected for third sprint.
 Completing these five would mean completing the MVP for our product.
-> Only Development Team Members participated in pulling stories into sprint backlog.
+Only Development Team Members participated in pulling stories into sprint backlog.

 #### All of the stories in your sprint backlog have size less than half your forecast velocity.
 If you noticed PBIs that are too large to get done in a sprint, you refined them by splitting them into smaller stories and estimating the smaller stories.
 1.0 pts